fajran/mmmblog/README.md

 mmmblog can be secretly placed somewhere and the resulted static pages can be rsync-ed to the server.

 This blog engine only have two kinds of content: Blog and Link.
-Blog has text content while Link is used to put a new URL with a short description.
+Blog has a long text content while Link only have URL field with a short description.

 Installation